The best family experiences this autumn

 Expedition Bohuslän – adventure for curious

 For a real adventure, don’t miss Expedition Bohuslän.
-You’ll see wild animals at the Nordens Ark wildlife park, unique rock carvings at Vitlycke and world-class art at the Nordic Watercolour Museum.
+You’ll see wild animals at the Nordens Ark wildlife park, experience life under the water at Havets hus, unique rock carvings at Vitlycke and world-class art at the Nordic Watercolour Museum.
 Plus fascinating history at the Bohuslän museum and an underwater national park.

 Play in starlight